Yuhira213/SPSemotiondetect-QTproject/README.md

 ### 2. Open the File named QTProject.py

+### 3. Install the Library that needed for the program to run
+install the required libraries such as librosa, numpy, matplotlib, sys, requests, os, sounddevice, wavio, scipy.io, PyQt5, and pyqtgraph

-### 3. Prepare the Edge Impulse Account that want to be integrated to Programs.
+### 4. Prepare the Edge Impulse Account that want to be integrated to Programs.
 ```bash
 > After creating an account, open the keys page
 > Then click Add New API Key > Make sure to change the role to 'Ingestion'
 > Then Click 'Create API Key' (make sure to copy the API Key)
 ```

-### 4. Change the API Key of the EdgeImpulse ingestion
+### 5. Change the API Key of the EdgeImpulse ingestion
 **Check the Line 15 of the QTProject.py**
 ```bash
 class EdgeImpulseUploader: